OWASP/samm/v2.0/beta/core/verification/v-architecture-assessment.md

 #### Notes
 -->
 #### Guidance
+Assures improvement of the security archictecture practice, based on feedback from the architecture assessment activities.

 ## Maturity 3 - Feedback the architecture review results into the enterprise architecture, organisation design principles & patterns, security solutions and reference architectures
 ### Benefit